box/box-typescript-sdk-gen/docs/sharedLinksFolders.md

 Removes a shared link from a folder.

-This operation is performed by calling function `updateFolderRemoveSharedLink`.
+This operation is performed by calling function `removeSharedLinkFromFolder`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-folders-id-remove-shared-link/).

-_Currently we don't have an example for calling `updateFolderRemoveSharedLink` in integration tests_
+_Currently we don't have an example for calling `removeSharedLinkFromFolder` in integration tests_

 ### Arguments

 - folderId `string`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
 The root folder of a Box account is always represented by the ID `0`.
 Example: "12345"
-- requestBody `UpdateFolderRemoveSharedLinkRequestBodyArg`
+- requestBody `RemoveSharedLinkFromFolderRequestBody`
-  - Request body of updateFolderRemoveSharedLink method
+  - Request body of removeSharedLinkFromFolder method
-- queryParams `UpdateFolderRemoveSharedLinkQueryParamsArg`
+- queryParams `RemoveSharedLinkFromFolderQueryParams`
-  - Query parameters of updateFolderRemoveSharedLink method
+  - Query parameters of removeSharedLinkFromFolder method
-- headers `UpdateFolderRemoveSharedLinkHeadersArg`
+- headers `RemoveSharedLinkFromFolderHeaders`
-  - Headers of updateFolderRemoveSharedLink method
+  - Headers of removeSharedLinkFromFolder method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.